m15r/react-native-wiz/README.md

 # react-native-wiz
- React Native Wiz - A beautiful Wizard
+A beautiful Wizard for React Native

 Installation
 ---